ProjetsPL/treehouse-theme/collections/_posts/fr/_drafts/2020-07-21-curbless-shower-check-popular-bathroom-trend-of-2020.md

 toc: true
 promoted: false
 update_date: 2020-07-21
-title: Curbless Shower - Check Popular Bathroom Trend of 2020
+title: Douche sans ride - Vérifier la tendance populaire des salles de bain en 2020
 description: "Thinking about a curbless shower? \U0001F6BF  This unusual bathroom design is becoming a new trend in 2020. ➡️ Find out whether a barrier free shower is for you!"